uptane/uptane.github.io/index.md

 Please send us your questions, comments, and findings to the [public mailing list](https://groups.google.com/forum/#!forum/uptane-discussion).

 We are also interested in hearing about security problems in our Reference Implementation.
-While we do not expect cars to use this code directly, errors in this software may be duplicated by production implementations.
+While cars are unlikely to use the reference code directly, reporting any problems users identify in the code can help prevent their duplications in production implementations.
-Please report these using our GitHub issue tracker.
+Please report such issues using our GitHub issue tracker.

 # News